KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 For the Komodo ecosystem to reach its full potential, the option of enhanced privacy must be available to Komodo users.
 Jumblr fills this demand.

-Jumblr relies on AtomicDEX, KMD, and Iguana Core to connect to the Komodo ecosystem.
-The foundational privacy it offers is built upon the KMD coin, the Zcash parameters, and zk-SNARK technology.
+Jumblr relies on AtomicDEX and komodod to connect to the Komodo ecosystem.
+The foundational privacy it offers is built upon Smart Chain software, the Zcash parameters, and zk-SNARK technology.
 Additional enhancements are built into the Jumblr process to maximize user privacy, including protections against the Timing Attack and the Knapsack Attack.
-Through AtomicDEX and Iguana Core, these privacy features extend to any cryptocurrency connected to the Komodo ecosystem.
+Through AtomicDEX, these privacy features extend to any cryptocurrency connected to the Komodo ecosystem.

 As more users become a part of the Komodo ecosystem, they can work together to enhance both their own privacy and the privacy of fellow ecosystem members.
-As the ecosystem continues to grow, there are various levels of growth the Komodo team can offer to Jumblr, including automating the non-KMD Jumblr process.
+As the ecosystem continues to grow, there are various levels of growth the Komodo team can offer to Jumblr, including automating the Jumblr process for non-Komodo cryptocurrencies.
 We look forward to receiving your feedback on this privacy-enhancing technology.